MartinEesmaa/VVCEasy/AndroidVVC/README.md

 # Android vvenc & vvdec/uvg266 applications (Termux app)

-Requirements: Termux app with apk or F-Droid app.
+Requirements: Termux app with apk or F-Droid app or ADB connection.
 For uvg266/vvenc/vvdec pipe, it requires FFmpeg installed on Termux app.

 See the screenshot of vvdecapp in Termux app:

 ![termuxvvdecappinandroid](https://user-images.githubusercontent.com/88035011/176990694-52279bf1-86fd-419e-a2b7-1b6d1038ac18.jpg)

-All system types of arm64, armeabi, x86 and x86_64 is built on vvenc, vvdec & uvg266, it is use of Termux app.
+All system types of arm64, armeabi, x86 and x86_64 is built on vvdec, vvenc & uvg266, it is use of Termux app.

-arm64 - API 21 (64-bit phones & tablets only)
+- arm64 - API 21 (64-bit phones & tablets only)

-armeabi - API 19 (32-bit phones)
+- x86_64 - API 21 (64-bit tablets/phones only)

-x86 - API 19 (32-bit tablets only)
+- armeabi - API 19 (32-bit phones)

-x86_64 - API 21 (64-bit tablets only)
+- x86 - API 19 (32-bit tablets only)

-TIP: You can install my built applications:
+TIP: You can install my built VVC binaries:

 ```bash
 chmod +x vvdecapp uvg266 vvencapp